Mean Woman Blues

 "Mean Woman Blues" is a rock and roll song written by Claude Demetrius.
 Elvis Presley recorded it for the soundtrack of the 1957 film, Loving You.
 In an album review for AllMusic, Bruce Eder described it as "some powerful rock & roll ... which could almost have passed for one of his Sun tracks".

-When the song was released for the jukebox market in September 1957, it reached number 11 on Billboard magazine's "Most Played in Jukeboxes" R&B chart.
+When the song was released as part of an EP package called Loving You Vol. II (RCA EPA 2–1515) it hit number 11 on Billboard magazine's "Most Played R&B by Jockeys" chart.